pgjones/hypercorn/docs/tutorials/usage.rst

   --verify-mode VERIFY_MODE
                         SSL verify mode for peer's certificate, see ssl.VerifyMode enum for possible values.
+  --websocket-ping-interval WEBSOCKET_PING_INTERVAL
+                        If set this is the time in seconds between pings sent to the client.
+This can be used to keep the websocket connection alive.
   -w WORKERS, --workers WORKERS
                         The number of workers to spawn and use